WHAT IS EKAWA?

-Ekawa is at once a territory, a dream and a life-project, which embodies a passion for living in symbiosis with nature.
-This is a place where sculptural architecture and bamboo craftsmanship meet the arts of personal and planetary healing, through ecological regeneration, creation of edible forests, expansion of bamboo groves, spiritual practices, and a general tone of opening towards insight and wholeness.
+Ekawa is at once a territory, a dream, and a life project... a passion for living in symbiosis with nature, and a vision to create a new normal, rooted in adventure, creativity, and an imagination of what it means to truly thrive.
+It is a place where sculptural bamboo architecture meets the arts of personal and planetary healing: ecological regeneration, edible forests, expanding bamboo groves, spiritual practices, and a general opening toward insight and wholeness.

 Eleanor McIntyre